PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Okay, Rattick, I'm gonna make you an offer on your necklace here.
 The setting is crap, but the stone is very nice.
 But before I do, not for nuttin' but Orcs?
 You're shittin' me right?"

-"Oh no, stout merchant, I assure you, Orc's are very real."
+"Oh no, stout merchant, I assure you, Orcs are very real."

 "Really?
 Kobolds, I heard of.
 Trolls, I heard of.
 Dragons, sure, but Orcs?
 C'mon.
 What does an Orc look like?"